ShunKaidou/Library-Management-Project-DBMS/README.md

 * Type localhost/phpmyadmin in your web browser

 * Setup a new User account in 'User Accounts -> New' with all neccessary permissions

+* Open config.php in 'library' folder and change the corresponding values for '$mysqlusername' and '$mysqlpassword' (Use the user accounts you created earlier)

 * Import the 'library.mysql' file